-Sri Raghavapuram Temple, known locally by the name Hanumarambalam, is a renowned temple in Kollam district.
-It is one of the few temples in Kerala which where Lord Hanuman is worshipped.
+Sri Raghavapuram Temple, known locally by the name Hanumarambalam, is a renowned temple in the Kollam district.
+It is one of the few temples in Kerala where Lord Hanuman is worshipped.
 Located at a small village named Cheruthazham, it is located at a distance of about 35 km from the town of Kannur.

-The Brahmin priests of the temple perform a ritualistic dance with the idols kept of their head.
+The Brahmin priests of the temple perform a ritualistic dance with the idols kept on their head.
 This holy dance, known by the name Thidambu Nritham, is the uniqueness of this temple and attracts devotees from all over Kerala.